Ice storms and blizzards pummel the central US a day after Christmas | KRDO

 Associated Press/Report for America

 MINNEAPOLIS (AP) — A winter storm is pummeling much of the central United States a day after Christmas.
-An ice storm in North Dakota is sealing windows shut, while blizzard conditions in Denver have led to 200 delays and 18 cancellations on Tuesday.
-Forecasters at the Weather Prediction Center said “the heavy snow conditions in the Plains should be slowly alleviating.”
-But high winds will cause whiteout conditions for a good portion of the day.
+An ice storm in North Dakota is sealing windows shut, while blizzard conditions in Denver have led to over 500 delays and 23 cancellations on Tuesday.
+Forecasters at the Weather Prediction Center said heavy snow conditions in the Plains should be slowly alleviating.”
+Whiteout conditions persisted for a good portion of the day.
 Blizzard warnings were in effect in South Dakota, Nebraska, Kansas, Colorado and Wyoming.
 Ice storm warnings remained in place in South Dakota, North Dakota and Minnesota.